 The Rector of the University of Glasgow is elected by the registered students of the University and the main role of the Rector is to represent the University’s students.

 Glasgow is lucky to be one of only five universities to have a Rector.
 The Rector has a number of key duties representing students.
 He/She is expected to attend meetings of Court, the governing body of the University, to work closely with the SRC, and to bring student concerns to the attention of the University’s managers.

 The schedule for the election is as follows:

-- 5pm 24th January 2017 – Nominations Close: Nominations for Rector must be submitted to the University Senate Office by the 24th January.
+- 5pm 3rd March 2017 – Nominations Close: Nominations for Rector must be submitted to the University Senate Office the 3rd March 2017.
 Details of the nomination procedure can be found here: Rectorial Election 2017 Nominations.

 - TBC – Rectorial Hustings: Come down to see the candidates or their representative tell you why they want your vote in the Rectorial Election.
 They’ll be taking questions from the floor, so put your thinking caps on and get ready to quiz them.

 - 20th & 21st March 2017 – Voting Open: Between 9am on Monday 20th – 5pm Tuesday the 21st March, voting in the election for rector will be open.
 Voting takes place online.
 You simply need your University login details and an internet connection.
 The link for voting will be widely advertised as soon as polls open.

 - 21st March 2017 – Election Results Announced: The result of the election will be announced 5/5:30pm in Bute Hall (Gilbert Scott Building).